Coinbase Review for Canadians: What You Need to Know in 2023

-Another feature that Coinbase offers is the Coinbase Wallet, which allows you to store over 4000 different types of cryptocurrency, including a Defi app marketplace and NFT trading.
-With the Coinbase Wallet you can manage private keys, protecting your assets on your device using Secure Enclave, cloud backups, biometric authentication and a 12-word recovery phrase.
+Another feature that Coinbase offers is the Coinbase Wallet, which allows you to store over 4000 different types of cryptocurrency, including a DeFi (decentralized finance) marketplace and NFT trading.
+To use it, you don’t need a Coinbase account, you simply need to download the app and create the wallet directly.
+With the Coinbase Wallet, you can manage private keys and protect assets on your device using Secure Enclave, cloud backups, biometric authentication and a 12-word recovery phrase.

 Is Coinbase safe?

 Although Coinbase has high fees and limited capabilities for Canadians, it is extremely safe.
 It’s a public company, meaning that it’s entirely regulated in the United States and therefore must be fully transparent with all who hold shares.
 Since they are such a huge global exchange, they can provide a high level of security.
-98% of all digital assets are stored offline in cold storage, so you know that they are safe, regardless of if there is a data breach.
+For additional peace of mind, 98% of all digital assets are stored offline in cold storage.

 Coinbase is also well-insured, so even the 2% of assets stored in the hot wallet system are very safe.
 If they did have a breach and your assets were lost, they would be able to reimburse you.

 You will automatically need to set up two-factor authentication when setting up your account.
 Coinbase will require you to use SMS 2FA, but that’s not always the safest option.
 For extra security, you can use a security key or link your Google Authenticator App.